-Enjoy an Afternoon Tea in Oxford and Oxfordshrie!
+Enjoy an Afternoon Tea in Oxford and Oxfordshire!
 Afternoon Tea is a traditional English treat, dating back to the 1800s.
 Until today this English tradition was kept alive by visitors and locals alike.

 To enjoy one of the most exclusive Afternoon Teas in Oxford, visit the Mcdonald Randolph and enjoy their freshly brewed tea, delicious scones and clotted cream or treat yourself to a glass of champagne.
-If you are looking for a more unique location, why not enjoy an Afternoon Tea in the Ashmolean Museum, one of the oldest public museums in Oxford.
+If you are looking for a unique location, why not enjoy an Afternoon Tea in the Ashmolean Museum, one of the oldest public museums in Oxford.
 Located on the rooftop of Westgate Oxford, Victors serve an amazing afternoon tea with a twist where you can indulge in a delightful selection of homemade luxury treats, from sushi to treats.

 For those of you looking for an Afternoon Tea in a beautiful natural setting with a view unto the River Cherwell, the Cherwell Boathouse is a great choice.
 Another special place with a quintessentially English setting is the Voco Oxford Thames.
 Join them for a delicious afternoon tea in the River Room Restaurant and Conservatory and relax alongside river views.